capnrefsmmat/ipbLatex/README.markdown

 Support?
 --------

-I’m a student, so I don’t have the time to officially support this.
-Email me at alex at scienceforums dot net, and I’ll try to get back to you.
-No guarantees — I have a finite amount of spare time.
+I'm a student, so I don't have the time to officially support this.
+Email me at alex at scienceforums dot net, and I'll try to get back to you.
+No guarantees -- I have a finite amount of spare time.

 Remember: The img and tmp directories you create in step 1 must be writable by